jimccann-rh/nutanix-lts-vpn/README.md

 # nutanix-lts-vpn

-Quick hack for dns certs
+Quick hack for dns certs so no judging code. :)

 This assume you have everything in the ovpn file, IE cert, key, ca, config.
 You need to provide or get the ovpn file, IE client VPC VPN from AWS/IBM.